csarnataro/micropython_workshop/slides/slides.md

 ---

-# Conclusion
+# (My own personal) conclusions

 - Super fast development cycle
+- Ideal for education.
+Coding wise, students have a chance to learn a modern language
-- Ideal for education, very early prototyping
+- Ideal for very early prototyping
 - Ideal for Python developers
 - A lot of available libraries
-- Since it's an interpreted language, there's no need to compile and store your binaries before executing it on the board => Fast development directly from the host machine
+- Since it's interpreted, instruction are sent directly to the board => fast development directly from the host machine
 - Programs should work like the regular C++ (no known issues)
 - <img src="/warning.png" class="mr-2 h-4 inline" />Probably not ideal for time-sensitive tasks